onlyquake/xonotic-wiki/Repository_Access.md

     ./all update -p

-After that, you can write to the repository using the usual git commands (commit, push).
+After that, you can write to the repositories using the usual git commands (commit, push, ...).

 Alternatively, you can use the helper script `all`.
 It supports the following commands: